Nmerey/tasks/task-2/README.md

 * RemoveQuestionFromQuestionnaire
 Complete class `RemoveQuestionFromQuestionnaire`, which responsibility is to remove the Question from the Questionnaire.
-After running this class for a Question, this Question should not appear in the list retuned by FetchQuestionsFromQuestionnaire anymore.
+After running this class for a Question, this Question should not appear in the list returned by FetchQuestionsFromQuestionnaire anymore.
 If the given Question does not exist in the Questionnaire, then `ActiveRecord::RecordNotFound` should be returned.

 Then: